 Ultimately, while social media is the perfect platform for promoting businesses and movements, it is not always a great source of comfort and can create an isolated, fearful, or unhealthy environment for some.
 Especially now, social media should be dealt with carefully or avoided entirely if it is a risk to one’s mental or physical health.

 What if we distance from social media this quarantine?
 Or at least take a break.
 Not to worry, a break from social media can be good!
 If you haven’t stopped scrolling yet, consider that a social media detox is also the perfect excuse to get outside for some distanced exercise, start a new hobby, and focus on yourself.
-This leads to a new lifestyle undisturbed by the anxieties and distractions of social media.
+These small changes can lead to a new lifestyle undisturbed by the anxieties and distractions of social media.
 You might find yourself less worried about the world and more satisfied with your own life.

-For more information on the adverse effects of social media as well as a behind-the-scenes look at how manipulative social media platforms can be, catch the Netflix Original documentary, The Social Dilemma which will be released on Netflix September 9th.
+For more information on the adverse effects of social media as well as a behind-the-scenes look at how manipulative social media platforms can be, catch the Netflix Original documentary, The Social Dilemma, which will be released on Netflix September 9.